 Theme No. Action Considerations Priority Economy DW6.1 Determine additional industrial, commercial and retail land needs.
-Refer to Growth DW5.1-DW5.2: 1.
+Refer to Growth DW4.1-DW4.4: 1.
 First, receive revised population and household projections.
 2. Then, assess the plan enabled and commercially feasible residential, business and industrial capacity against the new projections.
 3. Review the District Development (Growth) Strategy 4.
-Lastly, undertake an exercise to determine future residential, business and industrial zoning opportunities beyond the Proposed District Plan. Тор DW6.2 Determine if, how much, and where possible future employment (land for office development) zoning opportunities beyond the Proposed District Plan lie.
+Lastly, undertake an exercise to determine future residential, business and industrial zoning opportunities beyond the Proposed District Plan.
+High DW6.2 Determine if, how much, and where possible future employment (land for office development) zoning opportunities beyond Proposed District Plan lie.
 Refer to specific local areas.
-Refer DW6.3 Determine if, how much, and where possible future retail zoning opportunities beyond the Proposed District Plan lie.
+Refer DW6.3 Determine if, how much, and where possible future retail zoning opportunities beyond Proposed District Plan lie.
 Refer to specific local areas.
 Refer DW6.4 Investigate the industrial land opportunities as identified in the Blueprint project.
-Refer to diagram for provisional ideas on locations and areas. Тор DW6.5 Investigate the clean production land opportunities as identified in the Blueprint project.
-Refer to diagram for provisional ideas on locations and areas. Тор DW6.6 Determine a youth into employment strategy, possibly in conjunction with existing entities in this space. Тор DW6.7 Develop a visitor attraction strategy preferably focussed on 1.5-hour attractions.
-Consider: • Events of a nature that sustain business on an ongoing basis. • Cultural tourism on the Waikato River (as covered under Identity). • Wedding receptions. • Business workshops, training and meetings. • Film and advertising shoots. • Short stay 'personal development' and 'life-long interest' visitors (will also provide access to locals and will help attract high income residents, their families and retirees). • Sports attractions. • Themed recreation hub. • Tour bus stops. • Opportunities for the last overnight stop for cruise ship or Auckland Airport passengers. • Opening Council community centre kitchens for commercial purposes. Тор
+Refer to diagram for provisional ideas on locations and areas.
+High DW6.5 Investigate the clean production land opportunities as identified in the Blueprint project.
+Refer to diagram for provisional ideas on locations and areas.
+High DW6.6 Determine a youth into employment strategy, possibly in conjunction with existing entities in this space.
+High DW6.7 Develop a visitor attraction strategy preferably focussed on 1.5-hour attractions.
+Consider: • Events of a nature that sustain business on an ongoing basis. • Cultural tourism on the Waikato River (as covered under Identity). • Wedding receptions. • Business workshops, training and meetings. • Film and advertising shoots. • Short stay 'personal development' and 'life-long interest' visitors (will also provide access to locals and will help attract high income residents, their families and retirees). • Sports attractions. • Themed recreation hub. • Tour bus stops. • Opportunities for the last overnight stop for cruise ship or Auckland Airport passengers.
+High DW6.8 Consider opening Council community centre kitchens for commercial purposes.
+Food Regulations 2015 must be followed Consideration need to be given to fees, charges, registers, ongoing maintenance and operational expenses Community centres refit and upgrade are required to have the same standard as the commerical environment Medium